rpm-software-management/yum/README.md

 ### Configuration

-By default, any operations you do with Yum in the container happen in a separate installroot residing on a Docker data volume mounted at `/sandbox`.
-This allows transactions to run at native I/O speeds and also ensures you start with a pristine installroot that's not polluted with container-specific stuff.
-To disable this, just remove the `installroot` line from `/etc/yum.conf` in the container.
+If you plan on performing I/O extensive yum operations such as installing a lot of packages, consider using the prepared installroot residing on a Docker data volume mounted at `/sandbox`.
+This allows transactions to run at native I/O speeds and has the additional benefit of a pristine installroot that's not polluted with container-specific stuff.
+To enable this, just add `installroot=/sandbox` to `/etc/yum.conf` in the container.

 You can specify the container name: